 All the airplane landing equipment used by the mercenaries in the church is close to the real equipment used in actual air traffic control towers, but simplified for the film's dramatic and action effects.

 Some of the shots of the airport (interior and exterior) were filmed at the old Stapleton Airport in Denver, Colorado.
 Also, the external shots of the church were filmed in Highland Lake, just north of Denver.

 Actors Dennis Franz and Robert Costanzo, who played Carmine and Vito Lorenzo, would work together again in 1993, during the first season of ABC's NYPD Blue (1993), when Costanzo would play mobster Alphonse Giardella, with whom Franz's Sipowicz had an ongoing feud that would end in the detective's near-execution in the pilot episode.

-The first time Holly McClane is seen on the plane, the woman sitting next to her is reading a magazine advertising the VHS release of Lethal Weapon.
-Both the first two Die Hard movies and the Lethal Weapon franchise were produced by producer Joel Silver.
+The first time Holly McClane is seen on the plane, the woman sitting next to her is reading a magazine advertising the VHS release of Lethal Weapon (1987).
+Both the first two Die Hard movies and the Lethal Weapon franchises were produced by producer Joel Silver.

 In the "Making of" featurette for Die Hard: With a Vengeance (1995), Reginald VelJohnson said that after his appearances in the first two "Die Hard" films, he would be frequently teased and joked at by friends and people on the street for his character's obsession with Twinkies, with some people even going so far as to buy Twinkies and throw them into his car while he was inside, and saying things like, "Oh we knew you wanted some of those".